urbit/docs/docs/hoon/syntax.md

 ## Tall and flat forms

 There are two kinds of Hoon expression syntax: *tall* and *flat*.
-Most runes can be used in both tall and flat twigs.
+Most runes can be used in both tall and flat hoons.
 Tall hoons can contain flat hoons, but not vice versa.

 The `:-` expression in the last subsection was in tall form.
 Here's